1909 – Three Founding Members, Three Fancied and Three Phantasmagoric Ones

 The football tournament at the Roubaix exposition is sometimes, quite preposterously,

-termed a "first European championship"; this is most tellingly belied by the fact
+termed a "first European championship"; this is most tellingly belied by the fact that

-not even invited to enter.
+to enter.

 Note that the claim in the relevant